everknow/decent-requirements/README.md

 -------------------

 ### Overview
-_Decent Partners_ operates as a collective ("the collective") of developers, creators and entrepreneurs ("the partners") that exists to bridge Web2 and Web3 media.
+_Decent Partners_ operates as a cooperative ("the cooperative") of creators, developers, entrepreneurs and organisations ("the partners") that exists to bridge Web2 and Web3 media.

 Partners are funded via grants from the community owned and operated _Web3 Media Fund_ ("the fund").